 I first met Valeriu Nicolae outside the gates of school 136.
 When he arrived, he was dressed in athletic shorts, a tank top, and pair of spotlessly clean Air Jordan sneakers.
 Surrounding him was an animated group of Roma children, but he didn’t seem to be paying much attention to them.
 He barked a couple orders and they went scurrying.

 At 42 years old, Valeriu is a bit on the shorter side, with a bald head and a pair of tired, sunken eyes.
 At least in my presence, he looked perpetually annoyed.
 After he saw me sitting on the steps, he told me to meet him upstairs.
 The children would show me where to go.
 “Wait” I said.
 I put out my hand to introduce myself.
 “Yes I know who you are” he replied.
 His handshake was limp, and his eyes focused off to some unseen point in the distance.
-It was clear his mind was attending to more important things than my presence.
+It was clear his mind was attending to more important things.

 I followed his directive and went up upstairs, where one of the children showed me into the “Club.”
 The room was like its own miniature school house all rolled into one.
 At the entrance, bookshelves made up a small library, containing everything from children’s books and JRR Tolkien, to a few outdated manuals like MS DOS for Beginners.
 A line of PC’s along the back wall formed a computer lab; crates of toys were available for the young children; and a classroom space was produced using some desks and a blackboard.
-Across the middle of the room stretched a large rug, upon which one eager group of children sat cross-legged, working on filling out a coloring book.
+Across the middle of the room stretched a large rug, upon which one eager group of children sat cross-legged, working on a coloring book.
 Near them, I noticed one of the adult assistants using a cotton swab to check a girl’s mouth for cold sores.
 It seemed like the “Club” was a one-stop student support center.
-But it’s probably the only one of its kind.
+It’s probably the only one of its kind.
 It’s exclusively for Roma and other minorities.

 Ranging in age from 6 to 17, the Romani children in Valeriu’s program are drawn from one of the most dangerous, drug-riddled neighborhoods of Bucharest.
 Almost none of them have any parental oversight.
 Day to day, they live on their own.